dennisXZX/devops-notes/AWS-CloudFront.md

 CloudFront is used to make `S3 transfer acceleration` possible.
 Your files will be first uploaded to edge locations, then through AWS backbone network uploaded to your bucket.

-- Objects are cached for the life of the TTL (Time To Live)
+- Objects are cached for the life of TTL (Time To Live)

 - You can invalidate cached objects, but you will be charged.